pulumi/docs/content/blog/testing-your-infrastructure-as-code-with-pulumi/index.md

 ---
-title: "TODO Port frontmatter"
+title: "Testing Your Infrastructure as Code with Pulumi"
 authors: ["joe-duffy"]
-tags: ["JavaScript", "TypeScript", "Python", "testing", "CI/CD"]
+tags: ["Infrastructure-as-Code", "CI/CD"]
 date: "2019-04-17"

 summary: "Using JavaScript and Python for infrastructure as code delivers great productivity.
 Did you know that it also lets you test your infrastructure too?"